Benefits - Christopher Newport University

 The amount of group life insurance equals the employee’s salary rounded up to the nearest thousand multiplied by two.
 For example: an employee currently making $25,400 would be entitled to $52,000 worth of group life insurance ($26,000 x 2 = $52,000).
 There are additional benefits associated with the basic group life policy.

 Employees can purchase additional voluntary optional life coverage for themselves and along with additional coverage on themselves, they may cover their spouse and/or children.
 Premiums are submitted through payroll deduction once approved by Securian.
 The optional group life insurance is administered through the Virginia Retirement System.
 Coverage elections include one up to eight times the amount of the employee's salary subject to the maximum limits.
-Without evidence of insurability, employees may elect up to $400,000.
-The cap on optional life insurance coverage is $800,000.
-If coverage is not elected within the first 30 days of employment, employees and spouses will need to complete both the enrollment and evidence of insurability forms regardless of the amount of life insurance elected.
+Without evidence of insurability, employees may elect up to $487,500.
+The cap on optional life insurance coverage is $975,000.and spouses will need to complete both the enrollment and evidence of insurability forms regardless of the amount of life insurance elected.

-Coverage for an employee's spouse can be up to half the maximum amount of coverage chosen by the employee subject to the two times salary limit.
+Coverage for an employee's spouse can be up to half the maximum amount of coverage chosen by the employee subject to the two times salary limit up to the maximum $487,500.
 Proof of good health may be required based on coverage level elected.
 Coverage for children if elected ranges from $10,000 up to $30,000, depending on the coverage option elected by the employee.
 Children can only be covered from 15 days after birth until age 21 or age 25 if in college.

 It is the employee's responsibility to contact Securian to remove an aged out dependent child.